 …which directly impacts our sleep

 The blue light from screens is a disruption to our circadian rhythm, which makes nodding off at night difficult.
 Listening to an audiobook allows your eyes and mind to relax while ushering in a good night of sleep.
+Many listeners keep a slow-paced audiobook specifically for bedtime – something calming enough to usher in sleep without keeping you wired.

-Audiobooks help build literacy skills
+Audiobooks build crucial listening and literacy skills

 Audiobooks immerse you in another world